 Short-term money should be kept in a high yield savings account or a CD.
 Check out CIT Bank.
 Their savings account offers an interest rate of 1.55%, and they offer a 13 month CD at 2.25% APY and an 18 month CD at 2.50 APY.

-If you plan to wait more than five years to buy a home, you can invest the money, so it’s languishing for years making nearly no interest.
+If you plan to wait more than five years to buy a home, you can invest the money, so it’s not languishing for years making nearly any interest.

 Should You Do It?